 • Has had an allergic reaction after a previous dose of cholera vaccine, or has any severe, life-threatening allergies.

-• Is pregnant or breastfeeding, or thinks she might be pregnant.
+• Is pregnant or thinks they might be pregnant.

 • Has a weakened immune system or has close contacts (e.g., household contacts) with a weakened immune system.